caffeinated-pixels/25-5-clock/README.md

 # 25 + 5 clock

 My React-based app for the [Build a 25 + 5 Clock](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-25--5-clock) freeCodeCamp project.
-I setup this version using create-react-app.
+Also known as a Pomodoro clock, apparently!

 ## To-do

-- setup basic components/layouts with simple styling
+- setup basic components/layout with placeholder styling
-- research & test methods counting down in seconds
+- research & test methods for counting down in seconds
+  - `setTimeout()` 1000ms???
+- find a suitably annoying alarm sound (alarm woman from Last Crusade?)
-- make pretty
+- make it pretty